 Employers of commercial vehicles are responsible for ensuring that drivers are adequately trained and have reasonable delivery deadlines.
 They must also keep their trucks in proper working order and are responsible for ensuring that cargo is stored safely, especially when it consists of toxic or flammable freight.

-Trucking companies will often try to tell you that the driver is an independent contractor and hence the company is not responsible for a Nevada truck accident.
+Trucking companies will often try to tell you that the motorist is an independent contractor and hence the company’s insurance coverage does not apply to a truck accident.
 However, under federal law all drivers of commercial vehicles are considered employees of the trucking company — no matter what designation the company gives them.3

 I was hit by a commercial vehicle in Nevada….Who can I file a lawsuit against